 Are there core courses for the M.A.S. program?

 There are no required courses for the M.A.S.
-Students work closely with the Director of Graduate Studies (DGS) at Jackson to determine what courses best suit their interests, and will form an individualized concentration.
+Students work closely with the Assistant Dean for Graduate Education at Jackson to determine what courses best suit their interests, and will form an individualized concentration.